top of page

 • The American Cancer Society estimates cases for 2025 will be about 107,320 new cases of colon cancer (54,510 in men and 52,810 in women) and about 46,950 new cases of rectal cancer (27,950 in men and 19,000 in women).

-• While the overall rates of CRC have decreased by about 1% each year, this is mainly in the older populations that are more likely to get screened.
+• While the overall rates of CRC have decreased by about 1% each year, this is mainly in older populations who are more likely to get screened.

 Why are younger people more likely to die from CRC than older populations?